Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/1_slackbot_workspace.rst

-Set up Sherpa SlackBot in your Workspace
+Set up Sherpa SlackBot in your Own Workspace
 ========================================
+This tutorial describes how to run the Sherpa SlackBot in your own Slack Workspace.
-In this tutorial, we will start by installing the dependencies necessary for the SlackBot.
-Then we will create a slack APP by in a new workspace.
-Finally, we will connect the SlackBot to the backend in this repository so that you can talk to the SlackBot.
+We will start by installing the dependencies necessary for the SlackBot.
+Then we will create a Slack APP by in a new workspace.
+Finally, we will connect the SlackBot to the Sherpa backend so that you can talk to the SlackBot.

 Install Slack App
 **********************